mmig/libflac.js/README.md

 Some variants of the `libflac.js` library are loaded asynchronously (e.g. minimized/optimized variants may load a separate binary file during initialization of the library).

-In this case, you have to make sure, not to use `libflac.js` before is has been completely loaded / initialized.
+In this case, you have to make sure, not to use `libflac.js` before it has been completely loaded / initialized.

 Code example:
 ```javascript